fmi-unibuc/iclp/slides/c0-intro.md

 - Three assignments, covering the three main topics discussed
   + Each assignment accounts for 20 points
 - Duration of an assignment: 4 weeks since it is posted.
-- Assitance will be provided during lab hours
+- Assistance will be provided during lab hours
 - Must be delivered and defended in-person during lab hours
 - Delayed submission: *5 points of penalty for every week*